What This Guide Covers

 If you aren't the host, the host or a co-organiser needs to admit it.
 Let them know in advance that your notetaker will try to join.

-For full Teams setup (skipping the lobby entirely, IT admin settings) see The bot is stuck in the Teams lobby below.
+For full Teams setup, including skipping the lobby and IT admin settings, see The bot is stuck in the Teams lobby below.

 Zoom (waiting room)